-Mental Health
+Mental health

-6.25 At Red Balloon Norwich all staff are made aware, through training, that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+6.25 At RBET- Norfolk all staff are made aware, through training, that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Our staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

 6.26 We understand that where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-Therefore, through training, staff are aware of how children's experiences can impact on their mental health, behaviour, and education.
+Therefore, through training, staff are aware of how children's experiences, can impact on their mental health, behaviour and education.
 All staff are aware that if they have a mental health concern about a child that is also a safeguarding concern, they should take immediate action by passing the information on to a Designated Safeguarding Lead.

-6.27 At Red Balloon Norwich we have a named Mental Health Lead.
-There are clear systems and processes in place for identifying possible mental health problems and we work with other agencies as required to respond to these concerns.
-Designated Safeguarding Leads make reference to the 'Mental Health and Behaviour in Schools' DfE guidance for further support.
+6.27 The four mental health first aiders at RBET-Norfolk are Rachel Barrell, Louise Fisher, Su Taylor and Ellie Rix.
+There are clear systems and processes in place for identifying possible mental health problems and working with other agencies as required to respond to these concerns.
+Designated Safeguarding Leads make reference to the 'Mental Health and Behaviour in Centres' DfE guidance for further support.

-Online Safety
+Online safety

-- 6.28 At Red Balloon Norwich all staff are aware that technology is a significant component in many safeguarding and wellbeing issues.
+6.28 All RBET- Norfolk staff are aware that technology is a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse online as well as face to face.
 We understand that in many cases abuse will take place concurrently via online channels and in daily life.
-We know that children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography. - 6.29 As part of the requirement for staff to undergo regular updated safeguarding training, online safety training is also delivered.
-We will ensure online safety is a running and interrelated theme throughout the curriculum and is reflected in relevant policies, teacher training, the role and responsibilities of the designated safeguarding lead and any parental engagement. - 6.30 We use the filtering and monitoring system Classroom Cloud within the setting on all electronic devices given to staff and students.
-The system triggers an alert to the DSL team when a keyword is used.
-More details can be found in our policies on Online Safety and Mobile and Smart Technology which consider the 4Cs, content, contact, conduct and commerce and reflect the fact that many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G). - 6.31 At Red Balloon Norwich we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
+We know that children can also abuse other children online, in the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography.

+6.29 As part of the requirement for staff to undergo regular updated safeguarding training, online safety training is also delivered.
+We will ensure online safety is a running and interrelated theme throughout the curriculum and is reflected in relevant policies, teacher training, the role and responsibilities of the designated safeguarding lead and any parental engagement.

+6.30 At RBET- Norfolk we use Smoothwall as a filtering and monitoring system.
+The system is annually reviewed by the Safeguarding Governor to ensure it is effective.
+Termly reviews are completed internally with staff to flag any concerns with the filtering and monitoring system.
+More details can be found in our policies on Online Safety and Mobile and Smart Technology which consider the 4 Cs: content, contact, conduct and commerce, and reflect the fact that many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).

+6.31 At RBET- Norfolk we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
 Therefore, we carry out an annual review of our approach to online safety, supported by a risk assessment (on at least an annual basis) that considers and reflects the risks that children face in our setting.
-We also have regular communication with parents and carers to reinforce the importance of children being safe online.
+We also communicate with parents to reinforce the importance of children being safe online.